The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Discussion

-where $\vec{d}=\lbrace f_i \rbrace_{i=1}^{N_0}$ is our data and $\pi(a)$ is the prior on $a$, which we take as uniform, $\pi(a)\propto 1$.
+where $\vec{d}=\lbrace f_i \rbrace_{i=1}^{N_0}$ is our data and $\pi(a)$ is the prior on $a$, which we take as uniform in $a$, $\pi(a)\propto 1$.
 We set $f_0=10^{-4}\,\mathrm{erg\,cm^{-2}}$ for fluences and $f_0=10^4\,\mathrm{ct\,s^{-1}}$ for count rates.
-The posterior probability distributions on $a$ are nearly Gaussian for both the fluence and count rate cases, and yield $a=1.38\pm 0.18$ for fluences and $a=1.52\pm0.12$ for count rates (median and symmetric 68\% credible interval).
-In both cases, this is in good agreement with the expected value $a=3/2$ in the case of homogeneously distributed sources in Euclidean space, which should be the correct scaling at the bright end of the distribution.
-Given the power-law scaling, the expected all-sky rate of events above a flux $f^\star$ is simply
+The posterior probability density distributions on $a$ are nearly Gaussian for both the fluence and count rate cases, and yield $a\sim 1.66_{-0.28}^{+0.31}$ for fluences and $a\sim 1.52\pm0.13$ for count rates (median and symmetric 68\% credible interval). {While the slope in both cases is close to $a=3/2$, which is expected for homogeneously distributed sources in Euclidean space, this is not, in this case, indicating such a distribution, but is caused by the increase in the GRB rate with redshift \citep[$\propto (1+z)^{3.2}$;][]{Ghirlanda2022}, which, in this calculation, cancels out the effect of the expansion of the Universe.} Given the power-law scaling, the expected all-sky rate of events above a fluence (or count rate) $f^\star$ is simply

+Figure \ref{fig:logN_logS} shows the {resulting expected rate extrapolation, which is compared to the GRB\,221009A bolometric fluence $f^\star\sim 0.2\,\mathrm{erg\,cm^{-2}}$ \citep{frederiks23,Burns2023} and to its peak count rate of $f^\star=1.7\times 10^{6}\,\mathrm{ct\,s^{-1}}$ obtained as explained above.
+The latter is a lower limit because of the saturation in the NaI detectors.}

-Taking the values corresponding to the 90$^\mathrm{th}$ percentiles, these correspond to fewer than 1 event in 112 years (fluences) or 68 years (peak count rate) as bright or brighter than GRB\,221009A.
-These values are of the same order as those found by \cite{2022GCN.32793....1A}.
+Taking the values corresponding to the 90$^\mathrm{th}$ percentiles {of the posterior distributions, we estimate a rate of} less than 1 event in {4210} years (fluences) or {70} years (peak count rate) as bright as or brighter than GRB\,221009A. {The former value is} {much lower than that} found by \cite{2022GCN.32793....1A}, {owing to the fact that we employ a bolometric, saturation-corrected estimate of the brightness of this burst}.